PGRs Weed: Are Plant Growth Regulators Safe for Consumers?

 PGR Weed: Possible Risks and Health Concerns

 As with most chemicals, there are safety risks.
-The risks for PGRs are fairly well known, which is why they’re banned for most crops.
-In fact, daminozide has been banned for food crops in the US since 1989, yet it still shows up in unregulated cannabis.
-It's just one more reason why cannabis consumers should purchase from the regulated market in their state: because they can monitor for unwanted chemicals and pull contaminated products off the shelves.
+The risks for PGRs are pretty well known, which is why they’re banned for most crops.
+In fact, daminozide has been banned for food crops in the US since 1989, yet it still shows up in cannabis.

 Paclobutrazol

-Paclobutrazol is one of the more common PGRs in both cannabis and the wider agricultural world.
-It’s actually still used in growing apples, mangos, avocados, cabbage, cauliflower, and broccoli in the US.
-In cannabis, fertilizers like Bushmaster, Gravity, Flower Dragon, and TopLoad all use paclobutrazol, though its use in cannabis production has been banned in California and several other states.
+Paclobutrazol, also known as PBZ, is one of the more common PGRs in both cannabis and the wider agricultural world.
+It’s actually still used in the US to grow apples, mangos, avocados, cabbage, cauliflower, and broccoli.
+In cannabis, fertilizers like Gravity, Flower Dragon, and TopLoad all use paclobutrazol.

-Despite its common use, there’s mounting evidence that paclobutrazol may be toxic.
-A study conducted by the EPA on mice demonstrated that it can be toxic to the liver and cause damage at high doses.
+Despite its everyday use, there’s mounting evidence that paclobutrazol may be toxic.
+A study conducted by the EPA on mice demonstrated that it can be harmful to the liver and cause damage at high doses.

 Daminozide

-Daminozide was banned in 1989 for causing cancer.
-It remains banned by the EPA because of its carcinogenic properties.
+Daminozide, known as Alar, was banned in 1989 for causing cancer.
+It remains prohibited by the EPA for use on food products because of its carcinogenic properties.
 Once again, the laws for cannabis growers are lagging behind (though more and more states are catching up): daminozide is banned in California, Colorado, and many other states.

 How to Spot PGR Weed

-There’s no 100% certain way to tell if cannabis is PGR weed, outside of chemical testing, but there are several telltale signs to look out for.
+There’s no 100% sure way to tell if cannabis is PGR weed outside of chemical testing, but there are several telltale signs to look out for.

 PGR weed characteristics chart

-2. The plant will have fewer or sick looking trichomes.
-The trichomes are the white-ish clear crystal-like structures covering the outside of the bud.
+2. The plant will have fewer or sick-looking trichomes.
+Trichomes are the whiteish clear crystal-like structures covering the outside of the bud.
 They produce both the terpenes and cannabinoids in the bud.
-There will be significantly fewer trichomes on PGR cannabis or they will be a sickly yellow-brown color.
+There will be significantly fewer trichomes on PGR cannabis, or they will be a sickly yellow-brown color.

 3. Buds will have a lot more red or brown hairs.
 While it’s normal for cannabis buds to have some red or brown hairs, PGR buds have a lot more of them.